 Cody Hofhine: Yeah.
 A simple message that I do, because remember we’re not marketing obviously the property but marketing that contract, that assignable contract, I simply just say like, “Hey, this is assignable contract that allows you to purchase a home on 123 Main Street and then in the message of just a suggested price $185.”

 Danny Johnson: Oh nice, suggested price.
 I’m going to have to write than down.

 Cody Hofhine: Yeah.
-It’s key.
-It’s spot on because then it’s not “asking price $185.”
-I have ___ [0:15:33] “I’ve got $185.
+It’s key spot on because then it’s not “asking price $185.”
+Someone calls you up and says “I’ve got $185.
 Where do I need to go?
 Tell me where I need to go?”
 And it’s like, “Well, we got a hold—“ “No, Cody.
 You said $185.
 I’m giving you $185.”
 And so now I have to obviously deal with that.
 It’s more of “suggested price $185.”
 “Hey Cody, guess what.
 I’ve got ten people super interested at this point so right now since you gave me a full offer and multiple people are interested, but I’m going to ask you give me your highest and best and I’ll get back to you by 4 o’clock today.”

 Danny Johnson: Yeah, I like that.
 How often do you find that to be the case where there are multiple people like that – a rough idea, a percentage of the deals that you guys put out?